Skip to main content Skip to navigation Skip to footer

 The timer’s Persistent=true directive does not rescue these fires.
 Persistent=true replays fires that were missed because the timer itself was inactive (system off, timer disabled).
 Fires dropped because the service was busy are gone.

 This default is deliberate.
 Running two cold backups in parallel against the same datastore would contend on the BTRFS snapshot path, the rclone remote, and the per-repo sidecars at /var/run/rediacc/cold-backup-<guid>.status.json.
-Serialising behind a long-running instance is the safe outcome.
+Waiting behind a running instance beats thrashing the same data from two directions.

 Monitoring implication.
 A hung backup (for instance, rclone wedged on a network blackhole) silently drops every subsequent timer fire.
 The scheduler emits no alarm.
 Watch systemctl show <unit> -p ActiveEnterTimestamp: if the service has been activating for longer than your expected run length (for example, more than 48 h on a nightly timer), investigate.